What happens to HELOCs if home values fall?

 Advantages of HELOCs

-- They have slightly lower upfront costs and interest rates than home equity loans and lower APRs than credit cards.
+- They have slightly lower upfront costs than home equity loans and lower APRs than credit cards.

-- You can borrow more money as you need it rather than receiving a lump sum (like you would with a home equity loan).
+- You can borrow more money as you need it rather than receiving a lump sum; you’re only charged interest on what you actually withdraw.

 - If you’re using your HELOC for home renovations or repairs, the interest may be tax-deductible.